Barred Owl Behavioral Habits: Nesting, Mating, Diet

 The Barred Owl nesting habits are easy to study, as they often reuse the same nest from season to season.

-The female usually lays 2 or 3 white eggs, but as many as 5 have been noted.
+Once the nest site has been selected the female will lay 2 or 3 white eggs, but as many as 5 have been noted.

 Females are the primary incubators while both males and females sit on eggs.